AlexXLi12/ConsciousCapital/README.md

 6. main.py - The FLASK file which connects all components of this project

 ## What's next for Doctor Direct 🏆
-Currently, we recognize 42 medical conditions and 132 symptoms.
-We plan to expand the symptoms and medical conditions to cover a greater range including physical injuries and mental illnesses.
-Additionally, we can continue to expand onto our website, linking APIs from hospitals directly to our services.
-This would allow for a more ubiquitous and thorough service.
+We want to explore different Markowitzian portfolio algorithms.
+Additionally, we want to extend the dataset and perhaps include more metrics to evaluate companies by.